Master analytics and manage information.

-Advance your technical and people skills with an M.S. in information systems and technology management.
-Your degree will prepare you to become a valuable employee who can manage change and innovation in any industry – your team and your employer will rely on your skills to understand technology and manage people well.
+Advance your technical and analytical skills with an M.S. in business analytics and information management.
+Your degree will prepare you to become a valuable employee who can manage change and innovation in any industry – your employer will rely on your skills to understand data and technology.

-Additionally, the M.S. in information systems and technology management degree qualifies as a STEM (Science, Technology, Engineering, Math) OPT (Optional Practical Training) program.
-This allows international students in a technical field to apply for a 24-month extension to their OPT period.
+Additionally, the M.S. in business analytics and information management degree qualifies as a STEM (Science, Technology, Engineering, Math) O.P.T.
+(Optional Practical Training) program.
+This allows international students in a technical field to apply for a 24-month extension to their O.P.T. period.

-- ACCT 804 – Database Design and Implementation
+- MISY 604 – Database Design and Implementation

-- ACCT 806 – Systems Analysis and Implementation
+- MISY 606 – Object-Oriented Systems Analysis, Design and Implementation

 - MISY 631 – Data Mining for Business Analytics